PrincetonUniversity/advanced-command-line/05_sed/README.md

 # sed
 sed (and we will see later, awk) are specialized derivatives of the line editor ed.
-You will probably never use ed, but there is overlap in the command syntax between the three programs and in vim.
+You will probably never use ed, but there is overlap in the command syntax between the three programs and vim.
 The `s` in sed is for stream.
 Unlike ed which operates on a file, sed works with streams, taking stdin, performing an operation and printing to stdout.
 You should be familiar with redirection, but it is worth mentioning: if you want to modify the file, `file.txt` the operation
 ```